 WingedBull 01XL will be equipped with a TV3-117 turboshaft engine and six electric motors.
 The small "bull" will have two engines, while the large one will have six electric traction modules and one turboshaft generator drive.

 The XS model's power plant is a combined internal combustion engine with our original modification in the form of a power module.
 The module will ensure complete utilization of exhaust gas energy, which significantly increases thermal efficiency.
-This power plant will create a jet stream for the UAV's vertical takeoff.
+This power plant will create a jet stream for the vertical takeoff of the UAV.

 It is assumed that the new cargo drones will replace or supplement the fleet of Mi-8 helicopters.

-A drone will cost four to five times less.
-Moreover, using an "eight" to transport a few hundred kilograms is economically unjustified.
+The drone will cost four to five times less.
+In addition, using the "eight" to transport a few hundred kilograms is economically unjustified.
 As a rule, cargo has to be accumulated in warehouses for subsequent delivery by helicopters.

-The initial customers for the drones will be companies in the oil and gas sector and regional airlines.
+The initial customers of the drones will be oil and gas companies and regional airlines.
 In the coming years, "winged bulls" will be in demand in regions such as KhMAO, Yamalo-Nenets Autonomous Okrug, Yakutia, Primorsky Krai, Chukotka, and Sakhalin.

 Can carry up to a ton of cargo - new Russian drone "Partizan" tested